goadesign/goa/CONTRIBUTING.md

 your fix.
 3) [Open issues](https://github.com/goadesign/goa/issues) labeled as `good first issue` are ideal to understand the source code and make minor contributions.
+Issues labeled `help wanted` are bugs/features that are not currently being worked on and contributing to them are most welcome.
 4) Link the issue that the PR intends to solve in the PR description.
 If an issue does not exist, adding a description in the PR that describes the issue and the fix is recommended.